go-flutter-desktop/hover/README.md

 Install these dependencies:

+* You need to make sure you have a C compiler  .
+  The recommended C compiler are documented [here](https://github.com/golang/go/wiki/InstallFromSource#install-c-tools).

 * You need to make sure you have dependencies of GLFW:
 	* On macOS, you need Xcode or Command Line Tools for Xcode (`xcode-select --install`) for required headers and libraries.
 	* On Ubuntu/Debian-like Linux distributions, you need `libgl1-mesa-dev xorg-dev` packages.